microsoft/WhatTheHack/044-DevOpswithGithubActions/Student/Challenge01.md

 Before Starting with Github Actions /Workflow first let us understand our environment and proceed task by task.

-## Challenge
+## Description

-- Assess your Student zip file and Solution Blueprint
+- Coach will provide you with Resource zip file with code
 - Navigate through code
 - Select appropriate IDE which suits your deployment
 - Select where you will host your reposistory